 - CapitalStackers*.
 Unlent cash in CapitalStackers is in an ewallet with Modulr.
 Money transferred to a Modulr ewallet from a UK bank account goes straight into Modulr's segregated client account at the Bank of England.

 The P2P lending sites where FSCS on unlent cash doesn't apply

 Should you be worried if you're not covered?

 FSCS is about the banks that your money is held at.
 The risk of bank collapse is small – especially compared to other risks in P2P lending, such as bad debts.

-*Commission and impartial research: our service is free to you.
-We already show dozens of P2P lending companies in our accurate comparison tables and we keep adding more as soon as they provide us with enough details.
-We receive compensation from ArchOver, Assetz Capital, BridgeCrowd, Capital Stackers, Crowd2Fund, Growth Street HNW Lending, LendingCrowd and RateSetter, and other P2P lending companies not mentioned above when you click through from our website and open accounts with them, or to cover the costs of conducting our calculated stress tests and ratings assessments.
+*Commission, fees and impartial research: our service is free to you.
+4thWay shows dozens of P2P lending accounts in our accurate comparison tables and we add new ones as they make it through our listing process.
+We receive compensation from Assetz Exchange, AxiaFunder, CapitalStackers, HNW Lending, Invest & Fund, Kuflink, Lendwise, Proplend, Rebuildingsociety and Somo, and other P2P lending companies not mentioned above either when you click through from our website and open accounts with them, or to cover the costs of conducting our calculated stress tests and ratings assessments.
 We vigorously ensure that this doesn't affect our editorial independence.
 Read How we earn money fairly with your help.